guillermo-navas-palencia/cprior/doc/source/models.rst

 Poisson distribution
 --------------------

-The Poisson distribution is a discrete distribution used to model occurrences and counts of rare events in an interval of time and/or space, when these are independent with constant rate :math:`\lambda`.
+The Poisson distribution is a discrete distribution used to model occurrences and counts of rare events in an interval of time and/or space, when these are independent with constant average even rate :math:`\lambda`.
 The  probability mass function for :math:`k \in \mathbb{N}_0` is

 .. math::